antdke/antdke.co/content/posts/2020-12-27-Its-Okay-To-Hit-Your-Kids.md

 ---
-title: "It's Okay To Hit Your Kids"
+title: 'Is It Okay To Hit Your Kids?'
-slug: 'okay-to-hit-your-kids'
+slug: 'is-it-okay-to-hit-your-kids'
 draft: false
 template: 'post'
 category: 'Life'